Denys-Yashyn/Lichess-Stats-Tracker/README.md

 Create a file named .env in the root directory.

-Open the template file (e.g., env_example.txt or env.example) uploaded in the repository.
+Open the template file env.example uploaded in the repository.

 Copy its structure into your new .env file and populate it with your actual credentials:
 ```Plaintext